-(e) Does not include expenses of other investment companies in which the Portfolio invests.
+(c) Does not include expenses of other investment companies in which the Portfolio invests.

-(f) Represents the ratio of expenses to average net assets absent fee waivers and/or expense reimbursements by the Adviser.
+(d) Represents the ratio of expenses to average net assets absent fee waivers and/or expense reimbursements by the Advisor.

-(g) Recognition of net investment income by the Portfolio is affected by the timing of declaration of dividends by underlying investment companies in which the Portfolio invests.
+(e) Recognition of net investment income by the Portfolio is affected by the timing of declaration of dividends by underlying investment companies in which the Portfolio invests.